jhamanas/QDS/README.md

 production authentication service, a standardized QDS construction, a formal security proof, or an implementation tested on quantum hardware.

-**Start here:** `docs/final_report.md` for the project summary and `results/security_analysis.json` plus `results/reproducibility.json` for the latest machine-readable evaluation and its provenance.
+**Start here:** `docs/final_report.md` for the project summary, `docs/CANONICAL_MODULES.md` for the supported module map, and `docs/QDS_TECHNICAL_AUDIT.md` plus `docs/REMEDIATION_PLAN.md` for the security review and follow-up work. `results/security_analysis.json` and `results/reproducibility.json` contain the latest machine-readable evaluation and its provenance.
 The older Markdown security report is retained as historical narrative, not a replacement for the reproducible result files.

 ## Setup